cchevalier/adn1-spotify-streamer/README_STAGE_2.md

 #### Settings Menu

 - App has a menu item to select the country code (which is automatically passed into the get Top Tracks query )
+  _Only 5 countries are implemented but this could be increased easily if needed_

 - App has menu item to toggle showing notification controls on the drawer and lock screen
+  _This feature is implementing by removing the BigRemoteView (containing media controls) from notifications_